SevenShepherd/SevenShepherd.github.io/_posts/2023-05-08-antinomian-heresy.markdown

 If this antinomian heresy is what your teachers are teaching, or what you're teaching your loved ones.
 YOU ARE IN GRAVE DANGER!
 CEASE IMMEDIATELY!

+> ...
+They will consider nothing sacred.
+They will be unloving and unforgiving; they will slander others and have no self-control.
+They will be cruel and hate what is good.
+They will betray their friends, be reckless, be puffed up with pride, and love pleasure rather than God. <span style="font-weight:bold;color:orangered;">They will <span style="font-size:1.2em;color:red;">act religious</span>, but they will <span style="font-size:1.2em;color:red;">reject the power that could make them godly</span>.
+Stay away from people like that!</span> &mdash; 2 Timothy 3:2-5b

 > <sup style="font-weight:bold;">21</sup> <span style="font-weight:bold;">It would be better if they had never known the way to righteousness than to know it and then reject the **command** they were given <span style="font-weight:bold;color:orangered;">to live a</span> <span style="font-size:21px;color:red;">holy life</span>.</span> <sup style="font-weight:bold;">22</sup> They prove the truth of this proverb: <span style="font-weight:bold;">“A dog returns to its vomit.”</span><span style="color:#A7A7A7;">[a]</span> And another says, “A washed pig returns to the mud.” &mdash; 2 Peter 2:21-22 NLT

 All sins can be forgiven men except [blasphemy against the Holy Spirit](https://carm.org/about-the-holy-spirit/what-is-blasphemy-of-the-holy-spirit/) (Matt.
 12:31-32; Mk 3:28–29; Heb.
 6:4-8; 10:26-31).